Subset-UCSD/Commit-Challenge-2025/actions/prompt.md

 interface Player {
   // Get player properties.
 Use the methods below to change them. readonly health: number;
-  readonly inventory: Record<string, number>;
+  /** Only contains positive numbers, so if an item not in this object, the player doesn't have it. */ readonly inventory: Record<string, number>;
   readonly info: Record<string, any>;